cybertec-postgresql/pgwatch2/pgwatch2/sql/metric_store/README.md

 For cases where the available presets are not satisfactory / applicable.
 All data inserted into "public.metrics" table and the user is responsible for re-routing with a trigger and possible partition management.
 In that case all table creations and data cleanup must be performed by the user.

+## timescale

+Assumes TimescaleDB (v1.7+) extension and "outsources" partition management for normal metrics to the extensions.
+Realtime metrics still use the "metric-time" schema as sadly Timescale doesn't support unlogged tables.
+Additionally one can also tune the chunking and historic data compression intervals - by default it's 2 days and 1 day.
+To change use the admin.timescale_change_chunk_interval() and admin.timescale_change_compress_interval() functions.

 # Data size considerations

 When you're planning to monitor lots of databases or with very low intervals, i.e. generating a lot of data, but not selecting